Maverick0351a/oscillinklattticedb/docs/assets/README.md

-Place the project logo here as `oscillink-logo.png` (recommended size ~1024px square).
+Place the project logo assets here.
+The README references these filenames:
-This folder is used for images referenced in the main README and other docs.

-Suggested export hints:
+- `oscillink-logo.png` — default logo (used as fallback)
+- `oscillink-logo-dark.png` — dark‑mode variant (optional)
+- `oscillink-logo.svg` — vector version (optional, preferred when available)

+Recommended export:
-- Transparent background preferred (PNG)
+- ~1024px square for PNGs, transparent background
-- Keep the visual weight centered so it crops well at smaller sizes
+- Centered visual weight for good cropping at small sizes
-- If you also export an SVG, save it as `oscillink-logo.svg` in the same folder and we can switch the README to reference it for crisper scaling
+- If you provide an SVG, the README will prefer it automatically